0x00000010/gogos-dna-registry/README.md

 Will return True if the token has any of the matching values for the given trait.

+There can be multiple trait values with the same name, for example hair: Blue hair has several markers, so to check if a GOGO has blue hair you should call

+`token_has_trait(token=1,trait='hair',vals={'2','7','12','101'})`

+Another example to check if a GOGO has an accessory:

+`token_has_trait(token=1,trait='accessory',vals={'1','2','3','106','108','109','110'})` will return true if the GOGO has any of those accessories.

+You can see the trait map in the contract storage for the values you need for your use case.

+#### Get Trait Name by ID

+`trait_key_value('body','5')` will return `Dinosaur`

+#### Check if a given token is a mythic GOGO

+`is_mythic(1)` will return False

+`is_mythic(786)` will return True

 ### Forking

 If you own or manage an existing Tezos FA2 collection you may use this repository to create your own on-chain dna trait registry.

-You only need to deploy this if you need to access trait information about a specific collection on-chain inside other contracts, or if you want to make this information available to other third-parties on-chain for any reason.
+You only need to deploy this if you need to access trait information about a specific collection on-chain inside other contracts, or if you want to make this information available to other third-parties on-chain.

 Priming the DNA data is a very expensive operation, and costs about 0.01tz per DNA entry, meaning seeding the GOGOs DNA (5555 pieces) to mainnet costs around 55tz split across multiple batch operations.
 This only has to be done once though.